nov30th/SoulAppCrack/README.md

   - View blocked person profile/moments.
   - Unlimited matching with good quality ppl who judged by SoulApp.
   - Fixes soulapp package issue which could not works in VirtualXposed.
+  - Shows birthday date when open the user info page.

 **中文**